Since Commerial Printing is considered an Essential Business, all of our locations are operating, and orders are

 The settings for the next step may be located in one of two different locations: either the General or Setup tabs.

 Notice the document preview window in the lower left corner.
 If your document is not right-side-up (or however you want your final art file) use the Orintation selector to rotate it.

-Change "Paper Size” selection to custom.
-Paper size was not selected first as your bleed and crop marks would not have been accounted for.
+Finally, change the "Paper Size” selection to custom.
+Paper size must be selected LAST or your bleed and crop marks would not show up in your PDF file.

 Depending on your software, there may not be any more important selections to make, and you are ready to save your PostScript file.
 Once you have your finished PostScript file, open the Adobe Distiller and choose the Press-Quality job option and select your PostScript file to be processed into your final PDF print production art file.

 Some programs may have additional options allowing more control over the PostScript / PDF job options.
 The screen-shots below are from the Adobe Illustrator print to PostScript file job options:

 Some programs, such as Adobe Illustrator, may have an option to specify